-The narrative of the Georgetown Day School (GDS) playground design is inspired by the school mascot, the grasshopper, with a strong focus on the concept of biophilia – the love of nature.
+The narrative of the Georgetown Day School (GDS) playground design takes its cue from the school mascot, the grasshopper.
+The narrative additionally has a strong focus on the concept of biophilia: the love of nature.

-The playground for lower and middle school students will be built at the new campus location, adjacent to the upper school to complete a new unified campus project.
-Working alongside Lemon Brooke and the school, we designed a playscape that takes advantage of a large grade change and creates spaces for both the younger and older students.
+The playground for lower and middle school students is part of the construction at the new campus location.
+Adjacent to the upper school, the effort is part of the GDS School Unification Project.
+Working alongside Lemon Brooke and the school, we designed a playscape spread over four complex and distinct areas.

-The rock outcrop playground sculpture was featured at the Earthscape EXPO booth at ASLA 2019 in San Diego.
+The rock outcrop playground sculpture for GDS was featured at the Earthscape EXPO booth at ASLA 2019 in San Diego.